AliOKeeffe/The-Animal-Association-Game/README.md

 - [W3Schools](https://www.w3schools.com/)
 - [Stack Overflow](https://stackoverflow.com/)
 - The following article was very helpful in understanding shallow vs deep clones and how to clone a nested object - [How to differentiate between deep and shallow copies in JavaScript](https://www.freecodecamp.org/news/copying-stuff-in-javascript-how-to-differentiate-between-deep-and-shallow-copies-b6d8c1ef09cd/).
-- The code for the building the leaderboard using local storage was inpired by the following tutorial which I then  adapted for my own game (episodes 8 & 9) - [Build a Quiz App with HTML CSS AND Javascript - By James Q Quick (espisodes 8 & 9)](https://www.youtube.com/playlist?list=PLB6wlEeCDJ5Yyh6P2N6Q_9JijB6v4UejF).
+- The code for building the leaderboard using local storage was inpired by the following tutorial which I then  adapted for my own game (episodes 8 & 9) - [Build a Quiz App with HTML CSS AND Javascript - By James Q Quick (espisodes 8 & 9)](https://www.youtube.com/playlist?list=PLB6wlEeCDJ5Yyh6P2N6Q_9JijB6v4UejF).
 - I used the Fisher Yates Shuffle in order to shuffle the correct and incorrect animal cards which I learned about in this tutorial - [Shuffle an array](https://javascript.info/task/shuffle).
 - The following post was useful in validating my username input - [How to prevent empty field being saved](https://teamtreehouse.com/community/how-do-you-prevent-an-empty-input-field-being-added-to-my-todo-list).
 - I used the following article to learn about the setTimeout method in order to remove classes from elements after a certain period of time had lapsed. - [Delay, Sleep, Pause, & Wait in JavaScript](https://www.sitepoint.com/delay-sleep-pause-wait/).